johanlovgren/DaumErgoAnt/README.md

 	0 for first USB stick plugged etc.
 ```
 When the application is run together with any of the supported ergo bikes and an ANT USB stick, the application will
-simulate an ANT+ power sensor with ID 49 and an ANT+ speed/cadence sensor with ID 50.
-When the application is started,
+simulate an ANT+ FEC device.
+When the application is started, the simulated device should be visible for other
-these devices should be visible for other devices to connect and retrieve data.
+devices to connect and retrieve data from.

 ### Premium 8i